-The attorney will examine title only for her or his client, which can be the lender, the title insurance company or the buyer.
-An attorney’s opinion for the lender or the title insurance company will not cover you as the buyer.
-Consider hiring your own attorney to examine title, inquiring if the examining attorney will also issue an opinion for you as the buyer, or obtaining owner’s title insurance.
+The attorney will examine title only for his or her client, which can be the lender, the title insurance company or the buyer.
+An attorney's opinion for the lender or the title insurance company will not cover you as the buyer.
+Consider hiring your own attorney to examine title, inquiring if the examining attorney will also issue an opinion for you as the buyer, or obtaining owner's title insurance.

 Q: What is title insurance?

 A: Title insurance covers your ownership or the lender's mortgage.
 If a title problem is found that must be corrected, the insurance carrier normally pays the required legal costs to correct the problem.
 If the problem cannot be corrected, the insurance carrier will pay for the decrease in value caused by the problem; or, if the property is lost, will pay the cost of the property.

 The title insurance company reviews the attorney's opinion and will issue a title commitment explaining everything that needs done before the policy is issued.
 The policy is issued after you become the property owner and will continue in full force without the need to pay additional premiums.

 Two types of title insurance policies are available: an “owner’s policy” and a “lender’s policy.”
 A lender usually will require a borrower to pay for a lender’s policy of title insurance to protect the lender against financial loss.
 This policy is in force as long as the mortgage exists but does not protect you as the buyer.
 You can purchase a separate owner’s title insurance policy from the same title insurance company that is in force for as long as you own the property.